zbay/opine/README.md

 The app has been deployed with Heroku and runs a cron job daily to remove old posts, defined as being more than 24 hours past their response deadline.

-I'll revisit this project, especially if my job hunt goes poorly, to demonstrate more skill.
+I'll revisit this project, especially if my job hunt goes poorly, to better demonstrate my skills.

 **Future to-do list:**